Prince Kaguya: Plot

-As Kaguya and San start to develop romantic feelings for each other, two of the men who were rejected by Kaguya hold a grudge against him and discover his powers.
-Both men tell the Emperor that he had been tricked by Kaguya all the time, making him angry and causing him to order his people to find and kill Kaguya.
+As Kaguya and San start to develop romantic feelings for each other, two of the men who were rejected by Kaguya hold a grudge against him and they discover his powers.
+Both men tell the Emperor that he had been tricked by Kaguya all along, making him angry and causing him to order his people to find and kill Kaguya.
 At the same time, Sora tells Kaguya that Akahoshi was seriously ill and he insists on going to see her no matter how dangerous it may be, so he "disguises" himself as a boy.
 After Akahoshi's death, an afflicted Kaguya reunites with San, to whom he reveals he's a Prince and his true identity as a man.
 Before San can even answer, they are found by the Emperor and his men, although they managed to escape.
 Both fall exhausted in a forest, where Kaguya realizes San has been wounded.
-Kaguya meets Sora and learns that Maru has also died, he also tells him that he also will go with them, saying goodbye to Kaguya forever, who with great pain accepts his decision.
+Kaguya meets with Sora and learns that Maru has also died, telling him that he will also go with them and saying goodbye to Kaguya forever.
+Kaguya accepts his decision with great pain.

 After saying goodbye to Sora, Kaguya is surprised by the Emperor and his men.
-San comes quickly to his rescue, but Kaguya stops him from fighting and urges him to flee instead; however, San refuses to go and accepts his destiny to die alongside Kaguya.
+San comes quickly to his rescue, but Kaguya stops him from fighting and urges him to flee instead; however, San refuses to escape alone and accepts his destiny to die alongside Kaguya.
 When both are prepared for a certain death, people of the Moon descend and defeat the men, thus saving Kaguya and San.
-A celestial being tells Kaguya that he must return to where he belongs as he is needed.
+A celestial being tells Kaguya that he must return to where he belongs, as he is needed.
 San begs Kaguya not to leave, since he and the country also needed him.
-However, Kaguya has already made a decision to go to his mother's country, coming to the conclusion that Earth already had San for its protection.
+However, Kaguya has already made the choice to go to his mother's country, coming to the conclusion that Earth already had San for its protection.
 After an emotional and painful farewell, San promises to wait for the day when both are reunited and can be together again.
 In turn, Kaguya expresses his love for San as he leaves.
 The act ends with San shouting inconsolably the name of Kaguya towards the Moon.

-In the modern era, a street singer with the appearance of Kaguya called Shouta Aoi sings the song Kaguya used to sing, “Ai no Uta”, but discouraged that no one listened to him, he decides to leave.
+In the modern era, a street singer with the appearance of Kaguya called Shouta Aoi sings the song Kaguya used to sing, “Ai no Uta”, but discouraged that no one is listening to him, he decides to leave.
 At that moment he is stopped by a man in a suit, possibly a talent scout or manager, who looks exactly like San and is captivated by the song.
 The man tells Aoi they could make people happy with their music; an emotional Aoi accepts his proposal to join him.
-The play ends with Aoi singing, implying that both are Kaguya and San reincarnated in another life.
+The play ends with Aoi singing, implying that they are Kaguya and San reincarnated in another life.